 How to make an animated GIF from a video (for free)

-If you want to use a particular snippet of a video for a GIF, there are numerous sites that can help you make them with very little input on your part.
-Ezgif, Giphy, ImgFlip, Gfycat, and many other online services allow you to make GIFs without the aid of credit card, although the convenience comes with a sacrifice in the level of control you have.
+If you want to use a particular snippet of a video for a GIF, numerous sites can help you make them with very little input on your part.
+Ezgif, Giphy, ImgFlip, Gfycat, and many other online services allow you to make GIFs without the aid of a credit card, although the convenience comes with a sacrifice in the level of control you have.

-Step 2 — Once you have done that, you will be able to choose the point in the video where the GIF will begin, and choose how long the GIF will run.
-You can also enter a caption, if you wish.
+Step 2: Once you have done that, you can choose the point in the video where the GIF will begin and choose how long the GIF will run.
+You can also enter a caption if you wish.

-Step 3 — Once you have decided on those elements, simply hit the Create GIF button and allow the site to take care of the rest.
+Step 3: Once you have decided on those elements, hit the Create GIF button, and allow the site to take care of the rest.

 The process is more or less the same for other sites, including ImgFlip.
-If you want more control over the resulting quality of your GIF, however, you should probably stick with Photoshop.
+However, if you want more control over the resulting quality of your GIF, you should probably stick with Photoshop.
 That said, for basic video-to-GIF functionality, sites like Giphy should work fine.

 How to make a GIF from a YouTube video